tuanhiep/bank/README.md

 ![Alt text](simulation/Capture2.PNG)

-User can click on the Account Number to go the the board of this account, there he can see all the transactions on the account.
+User can click on the Account Number to go the the board of this account, there he can see all the transactions linked to the account.
 The information of Account is displayed: Account number, Total Balance and the Overdraft (Autorisation de découvert) of User (here, the default is 0 Euro)
 ![Alt text](simulation/Capture3.PNG)